AnandSinhaProjects/Recommendation_System_Python_JAX/README.md

 Person: Anand Sinha
 Status: In progress
 Tags: Lesson
-Files: Recommendation%20Systems%20with%20Python%20and%20JAX%2025c61676103e43f8bcd44e93162e4238/Bryan_Bischof_Hector_Yee_-_Building_Recommendation_Systems_in_Python_and_JAX__Hands-On_Production_Systems_at_Scale-OReilly_Media_(2023).pdf

 # Introduction

-Ubiquity of any technology often prompts questions of how the technology works, why it has become so common, and if we can get in on the action.
+The ubiquity of any technology often prompts questions of how the technology works, why it has become so common, and if we can get in on the action.
 For recommendation systems, the *how* is quite complicated.
-We’ll need to understand the geometry of taste, and how only a little bit of interaction from a user can provide us a *GPS signal* in that abstract space.
+We’ll need to understand the geometry of taste, and how only a little bit of interaction from a user can provide us with a *GPS signal* in that abstract space.
 You’ll see how to quickly gather a great set of candidates and how to refine them to a cohesive set of recommendations.

 We will formulate variants of the core problem to be solved by recommendation systems but, ultimately, the motivating problem framing is as follows: